sourcegraph/handbook/content/departments/sales/sales-enablement/running-batch-changes-server-side-beta/index.md

 Batch Changes is a way to apply and track code changes to many repositories and codehosts.
 Batch Changes users develop a code rewrite script, and Batch Changes takes care of applying it on many repos, open changesets, and provide a tracking dashboard.

 A key step in this workflow today is that users run their batch change locally thanks to a local command line interface (`src-cli`).
-For large amounts of repositories or resource-intensive code rewrites, running `src-cli` locally could take an impractical amount of time or be brittle.
+For large amounts of repositories or resource-intensive code rewrites, running `src-cli` locally could take an impractical amount of time and be brittle.

 ![](local-run.png)